 We want our children to develop a lifelong love of reading.
 We aim for all children to love books, to desire stories, to want to be immersed in books and have imaginations that can go anywhere.
 We want our children to access and enjoy a daily story and to learn nursery rhymes.
 By talking with our children as they read, we aim to develop children's conversation and vocabulary.
-Through accessing our core book curriculum, we seek to provide children with a wide range of fiction and nonfiction texts to inspire them to have a love of reading and to question what they read.
+Through accessing a weekly phonics session, reinforced through continuous provision, we want our children to distinguish between sounds and to clearly recognise the initial sound of their name.
+We seek to provide children with a wide range of fiction and nonfiction texts to inspire them to have a love of reading and to question what they read.